As summarised from ICO guidance:

 Other than knowing this, it would seem that the rules around data marketing have not changed much so if you were doing it right in the first place, you don’t have too much to worry about in the grand scheme of things!

-HOWEVER IMPORTANT: GDPR (replacing the DPA) and the new Electronic Privacy Regulation (ePR) (which will replace The Privacy and Electronic Communications Regulations (PECR)) are brothers.
+HOWEVER IMPORTANT: The GDPR and the new Electronic Privacy Regulation (ePR) (which will replace The Privacy and Electronic Communications Regulations (PECR)) are brothers.
 This only deals with the former (which is about privacy and the collection and processing of personal data including the rights of data subjects) BUT DON’T FORGET ABOUT the latter which is equally as important and which deals with the specific rules on:

 - marketing calls, emails, texts and faxes;